muritane/coordination-architecture/README.md

 Information destruction is provisionally safe when the discarded distinctions:

-* do not participate in causal pathways relevant to continued viability or goals,
+* do not participate in causal pathways relevant to continued viability or stated objectives,
 * do not shift outcome distributions beyond tolerated risk bounds,
-* and remain invariant across the agent’s expected operating regime.
+* and remain approximately invariant across the agent’s expected operating regime and time horizon.

-Safety is conditional, regime-dependent, time-bounded, and probabilistic—never absolute.
+Safety is therefore conditional, probabilistic, and time-bounded—never absolute.

-All safety judgments are counterfactual and fallible: they depend on causal relevance the agent cannot fully observe.
+All safety judgments are counterfactual and fallible.
+They depend on causal relevance that the agent cannot fully observe at the time compression decisions are made.
 No agent can certify safety *ex ante*; it can only bound expected regret under assumed invariants.

 Unsafe compression arises when:

 * causal structure is misunderstood or misidentified,
-* invariants are assumed prematurely,
+* invariants are assumed prematurely or extrapolated too far,
 * redesign signals are suppressed, ignored, or structurally inaccessible,
-* or compression authority is exercised without accountability for downstream brittleness.
+* or compression authority is exercised without accountability for downstream brittleness and loss.

 ---

 ## 6. Phase Structure of Intelligent Systems

-Because causal knowledge evolves, intelligent systems necessarily operate in distinct phases.
+Because causal knowledge evolves and environments change, intelligent systems necessarily operate in distinct phases characterized by different relationships to information loss.

 ### Phase 1: Exploration

-* Preserve information.
+* Preserve degrees of freedom.
-* Maximize optionality.
+* Maintain optionality.
-* Delay irreversible compression.
+* Delay irreversible compression where feasible.
 * Accept inefficiency to infer causal structure.

-Exploration is costly and cannot be sustained indefinitely, but premature termination is a dominant failure mode.
+Exploration never literally preserves all information—compression is unavoidable—but it minimizes *commitment* to specific equivalence classes.
+Exploration is costly and cannot be sustained indefinitely, yet premature termination is a dominant failure mode.

 ---